PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Code Architecture

 \subsection{Modules}

-The flexibility of the architecture is achieved through class inheritance.
-The logical sequence of the code as a whole is centralized in classes which receive \emph{standard} inputs and return \emph{standard} outputs.
-The details of model description, or numerical resolution, \etc, are left to daughter classes.
+The flexibility of the architecture is achieved through the class inheritance.
+The logical sequence of the code as a whole is centralized in classes that receive \emph{standardized} inputs and return \emph{standardized} outputs.
+All details of model descriptions, numerical precisions, \etc, are exclusively left to the child classes.